 Closed Caption is one of the most striking features in ActivePresenter.
 This function comes in handy when you edit videos (both recorded videos and videos imported from your file system) and design interactive eLearning contents.
-Closed captions benefit everyone including those who watch videos on social media platforms like YouTube and those who learn online courses.
+Closed captions benefit everyone who watch videos on social media platforms like YouTube and those who learn online courses.

-In this article, I will provide some useful information about closed captions and how to work with the Closed Caption feature in ActivePresenter.
+Let’s explore some useful information about closed captions and how to work with the Closed Caption feature in ActivePresenter.

 Are Closed Captions and Subtitles the Same?